killuhwhale/appium/src/README.md

 # TODOs

+    - Add Playstore checks from app_launcher to App_validator to also check when we fail to click app_icon in app_installer....

     - Free Fire failed to detect Facebook (most likely download took to long)
         - Try to detect Free Fire download via adb
     - Messenger Kids - Failed to click/recognize 'Authorize device" as continue btn to finish logging in.